twota/terms-of-service-and-privacy-policy/README.md

 ▪ Offensive, deceptive, or intended to deceive or harm others.

 6.3 Moderation

-We reserve the right to moderate or remove content and to suspend or terminate accounts that violate our policies.
+We may use AI tools and manual review to moderate or remove content; and to suspend or terminate accounts that violate our policies.
+Mistakes may occur, and users can appeal decisions.

 6.4 License to Content

-You retain ownership of your content but grant us a non-exclusive, royalty-free, worldwide license to use, modify, reproduce, and display it for purposes related to the app’s operation, improvement, and promotion.
+You retain ownership of your content but grant us a non-exclusive, royalty-free, worldwide license to use, modify, reproduce, and display it for purposes related to the app's operation, improvement, and promotion.

 6.5 Copyright Complaints (DMCA Takedown Procedure)

-If you believe content on “twota” infringes your copyright, please contact us at “ info@twota.ca ” with the following information:
+If you believe content on “twota” infringes your copyright, please contact us at “info@twota.ca” with the following information:

 ▪ A description of the copyrighted work you claim has been infringed.